-Goodrich is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Goodrich does not have a public transit system used by locals to get to and from work.

-The per capita income in Goodrich in 2010 was $29,189, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,756 for a family of four.
+The per capita income in Goodrich in 2018 was $38,683, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $154,732 for a family of four.
 However, Goodrich contains both very wealthy and poor people as well.

 The people who call Goodrich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goodrich residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Goodrich include English, Irish, Polish, and Italian.
+Important ancestries of people in Goodrich include German, Irish, English, Polish, and Italian.

 The most common language spoken in Goodrich is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Italian and Polish.